 Focus on Responsible Financial Management

-Offered online and on campus through the AACSB-accredited Kania School of Management, the MS in Finance can help to prepare you for various professional certifications, such as the Chartered Financial Analyst (CFA) program.
+Take the next step in your career and emerge as an ethical leader in finance with the online Master of Science in Finance (MSF) from The University of Scranton.
+Offered online and on campus through the AACSB-accredited Kania School of Management, our MS in Finance can help to prepare you for various professional certifications, such as the Chartered Financial Analyst (CFA) program.

 Students in the MS in Finance program are eligible for a significant discount on the Wiley CFA Exam Review.